From The Makers Of Wal-Mart And Bank Of The Ozarks Comes Bear State Bank

 What's up with these regional US banks?
 So many of them are growth stories nowadays with crazy stock climbs in a weak economy.
 And that was before the election.
-Since then, the small banks have been amazing - the best performing group .
+Since then, the small banks have been amazing - the best performing group.

 Banks are certainly Trump stocks, but there was something cooking with them even before this year.
-As Thomas Michaud, CEO of the investment banking firm KBW said on CNBC's 12/21/15 interview, "there is a rise of regional champions" going on with merger activity among the well run regional banks looking to grow.
+As Thomas Michaud, CEO of the investment banking firm KBW said on CNBC's 12/21/15 interview, "there is a rise of regional champions" going on with merger activity among the well-run regional banks looking to grow.
 Some of these growth stories have been stunning with stocks tripling or more despite junk debt and lack of economic growth.

 There is your basic economic cycle.
 As rates rise, banks will benefit from a return to the classic business model of making profit from the yield curve between deposits and loans.
 But a big difference in this rate cycle could be our escape from the aberrant zero interest era.
 As explained in this article, the Fed is now paying interest to banks over the prevailing rate to keep the massive QE flood on banks' balance sheets and out of lending into the economy to prevent inflation from going out of control.
 The Fed is "bribing" banks to keep a lid on inflation.